 The Golden Circle is very popular and a convenient distance from the city so there are plenty of options for you to go at a later time than the crack of dawn.

-There is, for instance, the Golden Circle afternoon bus tour, which takes you to the three main sights of the Circle, Gullfoss, Geysir and Þingvellir.
+There is, for instance, the Golden Circle Direct bus tour, which takes you to the three main sights of the Circle, Gullfoss, Geysir and Þingvellir.

 But there are many, many options if the above two don’t do it for you, just contact us.